 - Create a logo.
 Oh logos, you could write a book about it!
 Branding is important, so make sure your logo matches the vibes and energy you want to convey.
 Getting a logo professionally created is probably the best, but this doesn’t mean you have to pay a fortune.
 For a quicker and more affordable way, check out Creative Market or Fiverr.
-These are great services that allow you find already created designs that you can alter to fit your needs or to find freelancers to work on your designs, and to make sure you are getting the best design for you.
+These are great services that allow you find already created designs that you can alter to fit your needs or to find freelancers to work on your designs and to make sure you are getting the best design for you.
 These services will be way cheaper than hiring a designer, plus you’ll have more options to choose from.

 - Publish Your Blog.
 When your platform, hosting, logo and color palette are all done is time to get everything together and publish your blog.
-You might notice you’ll meed to craft some text here and then for the “about me”, your first blog post or “contact me” pages.
+You might notice you’ll need to craft some text here and then for the “about me”, your first blog post or “contact me” pages.
 For this, the best place to start is with your mission.
 Share your story and think about why you’ve started and who are you writing for.
 I highly recommend Simon Sinek’s book “Start with Why” as a good exercise for this.
 Remember, your blog will evolve with you so keep it short and meaningful.
 Talk about how you plan to bring value to your readers and what they can expect from your blog.

 Blogging with a purpose is key, but blogging without a strategy will not get you very far.
 We all know that without a target or due date we all fall behind, we procrastinate and we say life got in the way #TrueStory.
 If you are serious about starting a profitable blog, you just have to do it right.
 Stay committed to your passion and zero in on your blog goals by creating an actionable blog content calendar!
 Check out this post and get your Free Downloadable Blog Content Calendar that you can use to plan out your editorial calendar.
 It will help you make a plan and be prepared for the times when life gets busy.

 Having a calendar should not make you stressed about your blog and your set dates.
 Decide on how many times you will blog and try to stay accountable.
-Whether that means 2-3 times a week, once a week or twice a month, having a consistency will make you more determined and motivated in your blog journey.
+Whether that means 2-3 times a week, once a week or twice a month, having consistency will make you more determined and motivated in your blog journey.

 If you are just starting out, plan out a few initial blog posts, ideally one in each category you want to focus on.
 These should be really thought out posts and will act like your foundational posts that will help set the tone for your blog and get people hooked on your blog.